jvanasco/pyramid_sqlassist/README.md

 sqlassist
 =========

-SqlAssist offers **experimental** support for multiple SqlAlchemy connections under Pyramid.
+SqlAssist offers streamlined support handling multiple SqlAlchemy connections under Pyramid.

-Experimental means that it does things you shouldn't necessarily do, and it's a work in progress to automate certain functionalities.

-The `v0.9.0` release is a partial rewrite of the `v0.1.x` version and is somewhat incompatible.

-Tweens were deprecated for explicit request methods.

-There is no unit testing in this package, as it's been handled in the implementing package.
 This package has been working in production environments for several years.

 Help / direction is always appreciated.

 # WARNING

 This package uses scoped sessions by default.

 `v0.9.1` introduced a capability to use non-scoped sessions.
-This appears to work, but hasn't been tested thoroughly.
+This appears to work, but hasn't been tested as thoroughly as I'd like.

-non-scoped sessions are not integrated with the `transaction` package, as they are incompatible with the zope transaction extension. there is probably a way to get this to work, patches welcome.
+non-scoped sessions are not integrated with the `transaction` package, as they are incompatible with the zope transaction extension.
+There is probably a way to get this to work, patches welcome.

 # Overview

 The package facilitates managing multiple SqlAlchemy connections under Pyramid through a single API.
 It has been used in Celery too.

-# How it works:

-When you invoke `initialize_engine`, a sqlalchmey `sessionmaker` is created for that engine.
-It is wrapped in a `EngineWrapper`, which provides some conveniece methods and tracked in the `_ENGINE_REGISTRY`.

-Sessions are managed by a `DbSessionsContainer` installed on the request.
-This takes one line of code.
-Really.

-	# custom property: `request.dbSession`
-	config.add_request_method(sqlassist.DbSessionsContainer, 'dbSession', reify=True, )
+There are 4 steps to using this package:

+1. It is the job of your Pyramid application's `model` to create SqlAlchemy engines.
+2. Each created engine should be passed into `pyramid_sqlassist.initialize_engine`
+3. After initializing all the engines, invoke `pyramid_sqlassist.register_request_method` with the name of the request attribute you wish to use
-Your models only need to inherit from sqlassist's `DeclaredTable` -- which is just a sqlalchemy `declarative_base`
+4. SqlAlchemy classes in your model must inherit from `pyramid_sqlassist.DeclaredTable` -- which is just an instance of SqlAlchemy's `declarative_base`

+Note: If your Pyramid application connects to the database BEFORE a process fork, you must call `pyramid_sqlassist.reinit_engine(/engine/)`

+## What does all this accomplish?

+`pyramid_sqlassist` maintains a private Python dict in it's namespace: `_ENGINE_REGISTRY`.

+Calling  `initialize_engine` will wrap each SqlAlchemy engine into a SqlAssist `EngineWrapper` and then register it into the `_ENGINE_REGISTRY`.
+The wrapper contains a SqlAlchemy `sessionmaker` created for each engine, along with some convenience functions.

+Calling `register_request_method` will invoke Pyramid's `add_request_method` to add a `DbSessionsContainer` onto the Pyramid Request as a specified attribute name.

+The `DbSessionsContainer` automatically register a cleanup function via Pyramid's `add_finished_callback` if the database is used.

+# Example

+This is an example `model.py` for a pyramid app, which creates a READER and WRITER connection.

+    # model.py
+	import sqlalchemy
+	import pyramid_sqlassist

-    from pyramid_sqlassist import DeclaredTable
+	from . import model_objects

-    class MyTable(DeclaredTable):
-        pass
+    def initialize_database(config, settings):

+		engine_reader = sqlalchemy.engine_from_config(settings,
+													  prefix="sqlalchemy_reader.",
+													  )
+		pyramid_sqlassist.initialize_engine('reader',
+											engine_reader,
+											is_default=False,
+											model_package=model_objects,
+											use_zope=False,
+											is_scoped=is_scoped,
+											)

+		engine_writer = sqlalchemy.engine_from_config(settings,
+													  prefix="sqlalchemy_writer.",
+													  echo=sqlalchemy_echo,
+													  )
+		pyramid_sqlassist.initialize_engine('writer',
+											engine_writer,
+											is_default=False,
+											model_package=model_objects,
+											use_zope=False,
+											is_scoped=is_scoped,
+											)

+		pyramid_sqlassist.register_request_method(config, 'dbSession')

+# Miscellaneous info

-Because Pyramid will lazily create this object, it is very lightweight.
+Because Pyramid will lazily create the request database interaction object it is very lightweight.
 On initialization, the container will register a cleanup routine via `add_finished_callback`.

 The `DbSessionsContainer` exposes some methods: